How do you know if you’re 6 weeks pregnant with TWINS? Learn the symptoms at 6 weeks and find out what to do next if you are really having twins!

 At four to five weeks after a pregnant woman’s last period the ultrasound commonly shows a small collection of fluid within the lining of the uterus that represents the early development of the gestational sac.
 At about five and a half weeks after a pregnant woman’s last period the ultrasound typically shows a gestational sac and within it we can see a 3-5 mm bubble-like structure, which is the yolk sac.
 At approximately six weeks after a pregnant woman’s last period, we can see a small fetal pole, one of the first stages of growth for an embryo, which develops alongside the yolk sac.UT Southwestern Medical Center

 How soon can you tell if you are pregnant with twins?
-Can you tell at 6 weeks if its twins?

 Yes!
 You’d need to have an ultrasound at 6 weeks to confirm a twin pregnancy.
 Your twin belly at 6 weeks may not look like much of a belly at all, so getting in to your doctor for an ultrasound is key to find out if you’re really having twins.